Eugenio Hernández Flores: Tamaulipas Governor

-In PRI's internal election he was appointed as candidate of that party to participate in the Tamaulipas Governor election to be run on June 26, 2004.
-Thus, he took part in the gubernatorial election against Gustavo Cárdenas of the PAN, Álvaro Garza Cantú of the alliance formed by Party of the Democratic Revolution and Convergencia, and Bruno Álvarez of the Labor Party.
+In the PRI's internal election he was appointed as the candidate of that party to participate in the Tamaulipas Governor election to be run on June 26, 2004.
+Thus, he took part in the gubernatorial election against Gustavo Cárdenas of the PAN, Álvaro Garza Cantú of the alliance formed by the Party of the Democratic Revolution and Convergencia, and Bruno Álvarez of the Labor Party.
 The elections were run on November 14 and Eugenio Hernández was elected governor with 58.26% of the vote.

 He began his government on February 5, 2005.
 In May of that year, he introduced his Plan of Development of the State for the period 2005–2010, which was the guide for the public policy throughout his period of government, his government was based in three strategic lines: (i) Social Prosperity; (ii) Competitivity and Productivity; and (iii) Strong institutions and Government of results.

 Eugenio Hernández Flores in a meeting with US president Barack Obama and the president of Mexico Felipe Calderón in 2009.

-His government was relevant for the constant fight against organized crime.
-He promoted an alliance with the rest of Mexican border states, the municipalities and federal government to avoid the traffic of arms and people between the United States and Mexico.
-As the results of this agreement, it was allowed to the Mexican army to settle down in Tamaulipas with thousands of troops to manage the fight against drug dealers and look after custom services in Tamaulipas.
-He expressed his agreement to make a public ballot question to put on people's consideration the possibility to impose the capital punishment as penalty for kidnapping and to stop the violence from crime.
-At the final stage of his government, Hernández Flores said that 42% of police members have been dismissed as they were untrustworthy.
+His government was notable for the constant fight against organized crime.
+He promoted an alliance with the rest of Mexican border states, the municipalities and the federal government to avoid the traffic of arms and people between the United States and Mexico.
+As a result of this agreement, the Mexican army was allowed to settle in Tamaulipas with thousands of troops to manage the fight against drug dealers and look after customs services in Tamaulipas.
+He expressed his agreement to make a public ballot question to put to people's consideration the possibility of imposing the capital punishment as a penalty for kidnapping and to stop the violence from crime.
+At the final stage of his government, Hernández Flores said that 42% of police members had been dismissed as they were untrustworthy.

 With respect to relations with the US states bordering Tamaulipas, Hernández Flores was a principal critic of the immigration laws applied in Texas.
 He was against the barrier raised between the countries during his term in office.

 In economic matters, he promoted internal oil investments in Tamaulipas and the creation of jobs coming from that industry.
 Thus, when Petróleos Mexicanos announced that another refinery was going to be built in Mexico, Hernández Flores proposed that it be sited at Tamaulipas.
 It was ultimately decided that the refinery be built in the state of Hidalgo.

 During his term as governor, Fitch Ratings recognized excellent financial management in Tamaulipas.
 Nevertheless, after his government he was accused of generating excessive indebtedness.